LappleApple/awesome-leading-and-managing/Productivity-and-Time-Management.md

   Ethan Austin.
 The habit of saying no is important for teamwork and keeping a startup focused on the common goal.

+- [Hack Back Distractions with Tactics from This Behavioral Designer](https://firstround.com/review/hack-back-distractions-with-tactics-from-this-behavioral-designer/) - by FirstRound.
+Takeaway: Nir Eyal, author of *Indistractable: How to Master the Skill of the Century* and other books, on how to redefine and beat distractions.

 - [How Much to Manage (“Management Energy Units”)](https://medium.learningbyshipping.com/how-much-to-manage-management-energy-units-ca1637a05140) - by Steven Sinofsky.
 Takeaway: Discusses the various level-directions of management (down to reports, up to your boss, sideways to your peers), as well as how much time an individual level should generally be spending on them vs "work".
 Make sure you are spending the right amount of time managing in the right areas.

 - [It's Time to Stop Wearing Burnout as a Badge of Courage](https://advice.shinetext.com/articles/its-time-to-stop-wearing-burnout-as-a-badge-of-courage/) - by Stephanie Jade Wong.
 Takeaway: Predict your burnout using the Overwhelm Cycle, a diagram of a clock that highlights what happens at 11:30 PM for you to hit burnout mode.
 Then work your way backward.
 Get a support network, plan breaks and list priorities.